veeso-dev/blog.veeso.dev/blog/post-33/index-en.md

 ---
-date: '2025-03-28 16:00:00'
+date: "2025-03-28 16:00:00"
-slug: 'embedding-shared-objects-in-rust'
+slug: "embedding-shared-objects-in-rust"
-title: 'Embedding shared objects in Rust'
+title: "Embedding shared objects in Rust"
-description: 'How to embed a shared object in a Rust binary and load it at runtime'
+description: "How to embed a shared object in a Rust binary and load it at runtime"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-tutorials
-reading_time: '11'
+reading_time: "11"
 ---

 ## But why?